 Read more in other sections::

 Certified physiotherapist.
 Medical coordinator Swedish Athletics.
-PhD, Post doctor, with a primary research focus on health and performance in athletics.
+Associate Professor in Public Health/Health in Sport, with a primary research focus on health in sport.